Last Updated on

 Medicine – in bigger villages there will be medical points, where you can consult a doctor in case of any need.

 Despite you will have access to all the basic needs during the trek, it is important to prepare yourself emotionally for this experience.
-In my opinion, most of people underestimate the importance of emotional preparation for this type of trek.
+In my opinion, many people underestimate the importance of emotional preparation for this type of trek.

 - Yes, you will sweat a lot and you might be not the most photogenic person during the day.
 You will be walking a lot and you might get blisters on some paths.

 - If you travel during monsoon months, you might face leeches trying to get into your shoes.
 It will be also quite humid on the lower elevations.